rrydbirk/NDMAP/README.md

 To do:

-- Perform across area analyses of protein expression (are any proteins concurrently high/low across areas?)

 - Between area protein crosstalk (will high levels of protein A in area X lead to low levels of B in area Y?)

 # Analysis reports